chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 - hard to define
 - things people assume everyone does (so why explain them?)
 - unconscious habits ("Oh!
 I didn't realize this was a 'design pattern.'")

+### Summary

+Because core contributors are spread thin, they cannot respond quickly to people's questions or thoughts.
+With the small amount of time they do have, they are focusing on adding new language features, not improving the documentation situation.
+The language's development is steady (6-week release cycle) but slow.

+Unfortunately, these language features entail breaking changes.
+So, those who want to improve the documentation situation are discouraged from improving it.
+Why invest many hours into something that will be outdated in a few months?
+Why not invest those hours into something else, like an interesting project or learning something new?

+The longer the core contributors take to implement these breaking changes, the longer such documentation writers will wait, and the longer we'll be in this situation.
+This is not to blame the core contributors.
+They're doing great and their pace is just fine.
+It's only stating the reality of our situation.

+But, there is hope.

+People are making an assumption that has not been tested. **Are all documentation efforts always affected by a breaking change?** I doubt it.
+Certainly there are some things that need better documentation which won't be affected by breaking changes.
+Why not identify what those are and start improving them?

+Such efforts will likely need to be "unofficial."
+We do not want to steal time away from the core contributors by distracting them with documentation PRs.
+Let them focus on the language's development.
+Stabilizing the language sooner means an improved documentation situation sooner.

+Rather, we can focus on answering questions like these:
+- What are the libraries that need to have their documentation improved?
+    - If documented, will breaking changes outdate such documentation?
+    - How hard would it be to write a small code example that shows how to use them?
+- What are the "best practices" for writing a good bindings library?
+    - How should a library author analyze the library to which they want to write bindings?
+    - What are common problems such people face and their possible solutions?
+- What are some of the clearest explanations for FP concepts?
+    - How hard is it to port their code examples to PureScript?
+    - Have people written an explanation that "walks one through" an FP paper's ideas in a clear way?

 ## New Learners: What is the Best Way to Learn PureScript?